magsther/magsther.github.io/content/posts/servicemonitor.md

 After a little while **servicemonitor** is deployed to our **Kubernetes** cluster.

-Open the `prometheus UI` with : `kubectl port-forward svc/kube-prometheus-stackr-prometheus 9090:9090 --namespace monitoring` and check the **target** and verify that its there.
+Open the `prometheus UI` with:

+`kubectl port-forward svc/kube-prometheus-stackr-prometheus 9090:9090 --namespace monitoring`

+and check the **target** and verify that its there.

 Prometheus is now scraping metrics from the elastic-exporter.